Play 4. Intelligence:

 When the rubber hits the road, how much of your content programme goes to plan?
 All those assumptions and pre-conceptions meet the real test of the market.

-You launch your 'sure-fire winner' of a well-established white paper, only to see it scrape just a handful of likes.
+You launch your 'sure-fire winner' of a well-researched white paper, only to see it scrape just a handful of likes.

 Meanwhile, your blog hashed together from curated stats is somehow gaining exponential reach across the Twittersphere, while your afterthought experiment with Facebook advertising is going viral.